panzerdp/dmitripavlutin.com/content/posts/2016-09-14-javascript-unicode/index.md

 ## 1. The idea behind Unicode

 Let's start with an elementary question.
 How are you able to read and understand the current article?
-Simply: because you know the meaning of letters and words as group of letters.
+Simply: because you know the meaning of letters and words as a group of letters.

 Why are you able to understand the meaning of letters?
-Simply: because you (reader) and me (writer) have an agreement over the association between the graphical symbol (what is seen on the screen) and English language letter (the meaning).
+Simply: because you (reader) and me (writer) have an agreement over the association between the graphical symbol (what is seen on the screen) and the English language letter (the meaning).

 Almost the same happens with computers.
 One difference is that computers don't understand the meaning of letters: these are sequences of bits.

-Imagine a scenario when a computer of *User1* sends a message `'hello'` to computer of *User2*.
+Imagine a scenario when the computer of *User1* sends a message `'hello'` to the computer of *User2*.

 The computer doesn't know the meaning of letters.
 So the computer of *User1* transforms  `'hello'` message into a sequence of numbers `0x68 0x65 0x6C 0x6C 0x6F`, where each letter uniquely corresponds to a number: `h` is `0x68`, `e` is `0x65`, etc.
 Then sends these numbers to *User2*'s computer.